Day of Surgery

 Post–Op Day 1

 After surgery, your child will have bandages on the areas where the surgical incisions were made.
 These bandages will remain on for 10 days.
 You may see some bloody drainage on the bandage and bruising around the surgical site, which is normal.
 The casts are not waterproof so both the casts and dressings need to be kept clean and dry.
 If you have a cast, the nursing staff will provide you with a cast shoe to be worn when ambulating to protect the bottom of the cast.
 Do not let your child walk without the cast shoes.
-You should start using the knee immobilizers upon your return home, unless Dr. Dobbs has placed them in surgery or Dr. Park has given you other instructions.
+You should start using the knee immobilizers upon your return home, unless your orthopedic surgeon has placed them in surgery or Dr. Park has given you other instructions.